Connect with others who understand.

 Not everyone treated for lymphoma develops sequelae.
 A person’s risk for developing sequelae after treatment is influenced by the type of lymphoma treatment they received, their age, and other individual health factors.

-Talking To Your Doctor About Related Conditions
+Talking to Your Doctor About Related Conditions

 All updates must be accompanied by text or a picture.